zipcodeFrancisco/Maven.GradedStudents/README.md

 <br><br><br><br><br>

 * **Define method `getStudentsByScore()`**
-	* The class `Classroom` should define a method `getStudentsByScore()` an array representation of `Student` objects sorted in descending order by score.
+	* The class `Classroom` should define a method `getStudentsByScore()` which returns an array representation of `Student` objects sorted in descending order by score.
 	* If two students have the same class average, order them lexigraphically.